gentle touch for grief.

 While a client may choose to share their personal grief experience with a Grief Massage practitioner, the practitioner must never explore, process, or offer advice.

-As a dually licensed massage therapist and counselor, Aimee is uniquely qualified to help massage therapists learn about the boundaries, scope of practice distinctions, and communication skills needed to maintain the massage therapy scope of practice in a Grief Massage setting.
+As a dually trained massage therapist and counselor, Aimee is uniquely qualified to help massage therapists learn about the boundaries, scope of practice distinctions, and communication skills needed to maintain the massage therapy scope of practice in a Grief Massage setting.

 Want to learn more about IGM?